kind·ness / kīn(d)nis / Noun:…a word or gesture with the intent of purposefully extending good to others.

-David Wocjiechowski, IT Coordinator
+David Wocjiechowski, IT Advisor and Coordinator

-Doug Lapedes, Database and Applications Developer
+Doug Lapedes, Database and Applications Advisor and Developer

-Denver Miller, Be Kind Break Video Editor
+Denver Miller, Video Editor

-Larry Hasche, Materials Handling/ Be Kind Bus Driver
+Larry Hasche, Be Kind Bus Transportation Coordinator

-Colton Miller, Assembly Operations
+Colton Miller, School Assembly Materials and Set-up

 They have wisdom and diverse skills.
 Proven success.
 National perspective.
 And a belief that people working together can make a profound difference in tomorrow’s citizens and leaders.